mojaloop/reference-architecture-doc/docs/boundedContexts/thirdPartyApi/index.md

 #### Description

-The workflow provided by this UC enables the Switch to handle instances where an authorised PISP User notifies their DFSP Account Holder of their intention to link one or more their accounts to a PISP via a Consent Request.
-The request if fulfilled via an out-of-band [Issue Consent](#dfsp-issue-consent) process upon receipt of an authorization confirmation request response.
-The result of this process is a the establishment of a trust relationship between the PISP User, the PISP, and the DFSP Account Holder.
+The workflow provided by this UC enables the Switch to handle instances where an authorised PISP User notifies their DFSP Account Holder of their intention to link one or more of their accounts to a PISP via a Consent Request.
+The request is fulfilled via an out-of-band [Issue Consent](#dfsp-issue-consent) process upon receipt of an authorization confirmation request response.
+The result of this process is the establishment of a trust relationship between the PISP User, the PISP, and the DFSP Account Holder.
 The Switch updates participant account details accordingly.

 #### Flow Diagram